fhiso/tsc-governance/vocabularies.md

 # Preferred nature of vocabularies

-This draft is in response to the recommendation from the FHISO Board meeting 2015-11-27; as noted in [the minutes](/minutes), the board and TSC recommended
+This draft is in response to the resolution at the [FHISO Board meeting 2015-11-27](//fhiso.org/aboutfhiso/fhiso-board/minutes/2015-11-27/)

-> that the TSC should draft a general policy on the preferred nature of vocabularies, such as the use of URIs.
+> the TSC will draft and release &hellip; a general policy on
+> vocabularies.

 To this end, we define **vocabulary** be a set of *term*s paired with their well-defined meanings, and a **term** to be one such element of a vocabulary.
 These words are intended to evoke the idea of [controlled vocabulary](https://en.wikipedia.org/wiki/Controlled_vocabulary) without specifying a closed or controlled character.

 > (Tony 2016-01-20) This introduction specifically talks about 'Controlled Vocabularies' but fails to mention the important notion of 'Partially Controlled Vocabularies' (i.e. extensible sets).
 Not all vocabularies will be extensible (same in STEMMA) but some absolutely must be.
 Maybe I read this section incorrectly but I would certainly want assurance, as a potential user of the standard, that extensibility of vocabularies is designed for.

 > (Luther 2016-02-01) The intent of the phrase "without specifying a closed or controlled character" was to imply that the vocabularies are not closed (i.e., are extensible).
 We should look for better wording if that message was not clear.
 On a related note, is there a case where we want a closed-set vocabulary?
 I had assumed all vocabularies would be only partially specified...

-> (Richard 2016-02-15) I with Tony that it is important to include
-> partially controlled vocabularies, but agree with Luther that the
-> current wording does so, and later when discussing enumerations we say
-> so explicitly.
-I would be content to assume unless and until a
-> good counterexample comes along that all vocabularies will be
-> extensible.

 We recommend the following as pertains to *term*s.